salmanmashi/ConnectSDK-Android/README.md

 ### Set up ConnectButton
-To get started, after setting up the dependency, add a `ConnectButton` to your layout and set it up with a `Configuration`.
+To setting up a a `ConnectButton` to your layout and set it up with a `Configuration`.
 For example, in your layout xml file,

 ```xml
 <?xml version="1.0" encoding="utf-8"?>